 If you want to use jQuery or jQuery Mobile in your BlackBerry WebWorks app, you might find the information in this section helpful.
-The information applies to apps for the BlackBerry 10 OS, BlackBerry PlayBook OS, or BlackBerry Device Software 5.0 and later.

 What is jQuery?